virgoyal/Pallet_detection/README.md

 - `--batch`: Batch size
 - `--patience`: Early stopping after N epochs with no improvement

-The final trained weights (model_best.pt) from the segmentation model are included in the repository and should be used for inference during testing.
+The final trained weights (pall_detect/models/model_best.pt) from the segmentation model are included in the repository and should be used for inference during testing.

 ---